View the Art Gallery About Contact the Artist External Links View Film and Animation Commission the Artist

 A: Lots of things.
 My friends and family, travelling, looking at other work, watching films and listening to music.
 Getting a good catalogue of other art and animation you like is essential.
 I cover my walls with posters and save my favourite artwork to a 'screensaver' folder on my computer to constantly give myself inspiration.

 Music is particularly important to me and I often have it blasting out while I draw.
-Favourites incude Peter Gabriel, Genesis, Blue October, Radiohead, Elbow, Muse, Weezer, Florence and the Machine and Arcade Fire...
+Favourites incude Peter Gabriel, Genesis, Kate Bush, Blue October, Radiohead, Elbow, Muse, Weezer, Florence and the Machine and Arcade Fire...

 Art websites like DeviantArt and video sites like Vimeo are a great place for browsing inspiring work.
 I was first inspired to paint digitally from the British magazine, ImagineFX--a monthly magazine especially for fantasy and sci-fi art, an essential source for all art lovers!

-I was initially hooked by artists like Kuang Hong, John Howe Linda Bergkvist, Dan LuVisi and Lois van Baarle!
+I was initially hooked by artists like Kuang Hong, John Howe, Linda Bergkvist, Dan LuVisi and Lois van Baarle!

 Q: How do you animate?